 “That Prince Sairek Ceareste is a third party who must also agree to said contract.
 If he disagrees with it, then that is that, even if the two of us may agree to it mutually.
 To that end, it means he’s allowed to bargain with these conditions if he so chooses.”

 “...Very well.
-These conditions do sound reasonable.”
+These conditions do sound reasonable.
+I am impressed.”
 Eseras agreed.
 No bargaining at all actually surprised him.
 She was either confident, desperate, or actually had no problem with them.
-He had to admit, that the main purpose was to just let him leave.
-Right now.
-After he left, Sairek could just disagree, at least buying them time to come up with a plan.
+He had to admit, that the main purpose was to just let him leave the palace right now and differ to the others.
+After he left, Sairek could just disagree, at least buying them time to come up with a plan, but even if he disagreed, Eseras seemed to want something from Varhi, or them...
+He doubted she would just let them go so easily if they declined her.

 Varhi blinked.
 He didn’t remember any of this, but then again, Jimmy was the one who handled contracts, and he was still quite loopy until near the end of their stay in Kior.
 “What’s that?”